MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 ## Next steps

 - Although first-time setup automatically downloads required updates, run Windows Update to ensure you have the latest updates.
 Sign in to Surface Hub with an admin account, and open **Settings > Windows Update > Check for Updates**.
-- Review [Surface Hub 3 security best practices](surface-hub-3-security.md).
+- Review [Security best practices for Surface Hubs running Microsoft Teams Rooms on Windows](surface-hub-3-security.md).
 At a minimum, along with changing the default admin password, follow the instructions to add a UEFI password and implement appropriate physical security measures.
 - Check you have the latest [Surface Hub Pen firmware](surface-hub-pen-firmware.md).